bengfarrell/rgf-blog/content/blog/2015-11-20-take-a-virtual-tour-of-the-hive-oakland.md

 ![The-Hive-046](http://s3.amazonaws.com/thegourmez-wpmedia/2015/11/The-Hive-046-334x500.jpg)A few weeks ago, I promised you a more intensive--dare I say sneakier?--sneak peek into Oakland's [the Hive](http://hiveoakland.com) development.
 Over [at Localwise, I wrote a quick article](https://www.localwisejobs.com/blog/behind-the-brick-walls-of-oaklands-new-mixed-use-development-the-hive/) summarizing all the retail businesses onsite, but I took a lot more pictures than the published ones, and they're sure to entice you in.
 And what better time is there to share them with you than the day before [Firebrand Artisan Bread's](http://www.firebrandartisanbreads.com/) grand opening?
 Yes, you read that right!
 Firebrand is finally opening at 2343 Broadway on 11/21!

-I can't make it opening day, but you can bet I'll be there soon to check out what's likely to become one of my favorite places for lunch or afternoon delights -- only the kind you can get in public, I promise.
+I can't make it opening day, but you can bet I'll be there soon to check out what's likely to become one of my favorite places for lunch or afternoon delights—only the kind you can get in public, I promise.
 But can you blame me for thinking carnally? **Quality is evident to the eye in every pastry.** I seriously OD'd on simply looking at the feast Firebrand laid out for us on that press tour, and I went home with so many samples that were instantly gobbled up and exclaimed over by friends.
 If Colleen Orlando's enthusiasm is any indication, and it should be as she's the co-partner with a penchant for pastry, we will all be thrilled with their sweet treats, breads, and sandwiches.

 [![The-Hive-007](http://s3.amazonaws.com/thegourmez-wpmedia/2015/11/The-Hive-007-334x500.jpg)](http://s3.amazonaws.com/thegourmez-wpmedia/2015/11/The-Hive-007.jpg)